lasamflir/loglang/book/src/phonology.md

 # Permitted starting clusters

 There are three "blocks" of A group clusters (See [SSM](ssm.md) for more info).
 One block is any unvoiced fricative followed by a stop.
 Another group is any voiced fricative followed by a stop.
-The final group is any sound but the voiced fricatives and approximants followed by an approximant with exceptions *tl* and *dl*, as summarised in these tables.
+The final group is any sound but the voiced fricatives and approximants followed by an approximant with exceptions *tl* and *dl*.

 There are 42 clusters in total organised into these tables.